JangasCodingplace/100-days-of-code/README.md

 # 100DaysOfCode Diary

+## Day 3 - PyTesseract OCR
+I provided information and examples of code that can be used to:

+- Use Pytesseract to extract text from images.
+- Preprocess images to improve the accuracy of OCR.
+- Rotate images around a given angle using OpenCV or Pillow.

 ## Day 2 - K-Fold Cross-validation
 - I discussed the concept of K-Fold Cross validation
 - I've provided some kind of demosnippets with